Corks, exotic 4-manifolds and knot concordance: Proofs of the main results

-Here we prove that the pair of satellite maps $P_{n,m}$ and $Q_{n,m}$ produces many pairs of $n$-framed non-concordant knots, each pair of which represents a pair of exotic (Stein) 4-manifolds. \begin{theorem} Fix integers $n$ and $m$ with $m\geq 0$.
+Here we prove that the pair of satellite maps $P_{n,m}$ and $Q_{n,m}$ produces many pairs of exotic $n$-framed non-concordant knots. \begin{theorem} Fix integers $n$ and $m$ with $m\geq 0$.
 For each knot $K$ in $S^3$ satisfying $2g_4(K)=\overline{ad}(K)+2$ and $n\leq \widehat{tb}(K)$, the knots $P_{n,m}(K)$ and $Q_{n,m}(K)$ satisfy the following conditions. \begin{itemize} \item The 4-manifolds $P_{n,m}^{(n)}(K)$ and $Q_{n,m}^{(n)}(K)$ are homeomorphic but not diffeomorphic to each other.
-Furthermore, both of these 4-manifolds admit Stein structures if $n\leq \overline{tb}(K)-1$. \item $g_4(P_{n,m}(K))=g_4(K)+1$ and $g_4(Q_{n,m}(K))=g_4(K)$. \end{itemize} Consequently, the knots $P_{n,m}(K)$ and $Q_{n,m}(K)$ are not concordant for any orientations, and their $n$-surgeries yield the same 3-manifold. \end{theorem} \begin{remark} $(1)$ There are many knots satisfying $2g_4(K)=\overline{ad}(K)+2$.
+Furthermore, both of these 4-manifolds admit Stein structures if $n\leq \overline{tb}(K)-1$. \item $g_4(P_{n,m}(K))=g_4(K)+1$ and $g_4(Q_{n,m}(K))=g_4(K)$. \end{itemize} Consequently, the knots $P_{n,m}(K)$ and $Q_{n,m}(K)$ are not concordant for any orientations, and their $n$-surgeries yield the same 3-manifold. \end{theorem} \begin{remark} $(1)$ There are infinitely many knots $K$ satisfying $2g_4(K)=\overline{ad}(K)+2$.
 For example, it is well-known that any positive $(p,q)$-torus knot $T_{p,q}$ satisfies this assumption, and $\widehat{tb}(T_{p,q})=\overline{tb}(T_{p,q})=pq-p-q$.
-This can be easily seen from an appropriate Legendrian realization and the adjunction inequality. \\ $(2)$ If a knot $K$ in $S^3$ satisfies the assumption of this theorem for fixed integers $n,m$, then both of the knots $P_{n,m}(K)$ and $Q_{n,m}(K)$ also satisfy the assumption (see Remark~\ref{rem:knots}).
-Therefore, for each integer $n$, just by iterating this operation to any knot satisfying the assumption, we obtain infinitely many distinct pairs of $n$-framed non-concordant knots such that each pair represents a pair of exotic (Stein) 4-manifolds. \\ $(3)$ The knot $Q_{n,m}(K)$ is concordant to $K$ for any integers $n,m$.
+This can be easily seen from an appropriate Legendrian realization and the adjunction inequality.
+Therefore, by Corollary in \cite{So}, this theorem produces infinitely many distinct pairs of exotic $n$-framed non-concordant knots for each integer $n$. \\ $(2)$ If a knot $K$ in $S^3$ satisfies the assumption of this theorem for fixed integers $n,m$, then both of the knots $P_{n,m}(K)$ and $Q_{n,m}(K)$ also satisfy the assumption (see Remark~\ref{rem:knots}).
+Therefore, just by iterating this operation to any knot satisfying the assumption, we obtain infinitely many distinct knots satisfying the assumption.
+For interesting applications of iterated satellite knots, see \cite{CR, Ray}. \\ $(3)$ The knot $Q_{n,m}(K)$ is concordant to $K$ for any integers $n,m$.
 This can be easily seen from the diagram of $Q_{n,m}$ by checking that the pattern knot $Q_{n,m}$ is a band sum of the longitude of the solid torus and an unknot which are unlinking. \end{remark}

 To prove this theorem, we show the lemma below.
-As seen from the proof, we obtained the satellite maps $P_{n,m}$ and $Q_{n,m}$ from the cork $V_m$ and its alternative description $V_m^*$.
+As seen from the proof, we obtain the satellite maps $P_{n,m}$ and $Q_{n,m}$ from the cork $V_m$ and its alternative description $V_m^*$.

 \begin{lemma} For any integers $n, m$ and any knot $K$ in $S^3$, the 4-manifold $P_{n,m}^{(n)}(K)$ is homeomorphic to $Q_{n,m}^{(n)}(K)$. \end{lemma} \begin{proof} We present a knot $K$ using a tangle $T_K$ as in Figure~\ref{fig:tangle_smooth}.
 We can easily check that $P_{n,m}^{(n)}(K)$ and $Q_{n,m}^{(n)}(K)$ are respectively diffeomorphic to the left and the upper right 4-manifolds in Figure~\ref{fig:Q_nm_new_description}, by canceling the 1-handles (see also Figure~\ref{fig:Legendrian_V_n} and the right diagram in Figure~\ref{fig:V_n_star}).
 By Theorem~\ref{thm:boundary_V_n^*}, $Q_{n,m}^{(n)}(K)$ is obtained from $P_{n,m}^{(n)}(K)$ by removing $V_m$ and gluing $V_m^*$ via the gluing map $g_n^*$.
 Since any diffeomorphism between the boundaries of contractible smooth 4-manifolds extends to a homeomorphism between the 4-manifolds (\cite{Fr}), the claim follows. \end{proof}